sukhik/private-training/posts/fourthpost.md

   - exercise
   - fitness
 ---
-The diet is seriously 100% of the game.
+The diet is 100% of the game.

 If your player is having difficulty training, sleeping, functioning in other ways, take a look at your diet.